-So, it's been a few days now me and my partner have been isolating ourselves from other people.
+So, it's been a few days now me and my partner have been self-isolating due to COVID-19.
 We still go to buy groceries (trying to minimize it) and for walks (keeping the distance is important), but that is about it.
-Most stores and restaurants are closed where we live, so even if we wanted to go do "something special" we would not be able to do it, and I believe it's for the best.
+Most stores and restaurants are closed where we live, so even if we wanted to do "something special" we would not be able to, and I believe it's for the best.

 I am going to share more of my "accomplishments" this month in my March recap blog post, but in this article I'd like to focus on my "survival" guide during this time in our lives, or should I say productivity tips.
 I am currently using these myself as I am working from home.
 I know it is easy to become demotivated and sad, not willing to do anything, so I hope these tips will be helpful.

-1. Get ready in the morning.
-So, I spent last week in sweatpants.
+I spent last week in sweatpants.
 I barely washed my face.
 It was kind of a break for me from taking care of my appearance, as I thought: "oh, it is going to end soon".
 As I realized quarantine might take a while (nobody knows how long), this week I decided to completely change my morning routine and get ready as if I was going to the office or something.
 There is something empowering for me about getting dressed nicely and putting my make-up on.
 Perhaps psychologically I feel like I am ready for the day and I am in control.
-Of course, it might sound very shallow, but it helps to stay motivated and keeps me going, instead of feeling like I am lounging all day.
+Of course, it might sound very shallow, but it helps to stay motivated and keeps me going, instead of feeling like I am lounging around all day.

-2. Exercise.
 I see that some people online think it's ok to press pause on a healthy lifestyle during this time, and I myself am guilty of that to a certain extent.
-However, I still make sure that I get my daily dose of exercise.
+However, I still make sure that I get my daily exercise.
 Remember that exercise is not only good for physical but also for mental health.
 It will help elevate stress levels and boost production and release of serotonin (neurotransmitter responsible for feelings of well-being, happiness, willpower and much more) in the body.
 Needless to say, exercise is great for keeping us healthy and strong.
 I have been in love with short yoga sessions every day as well as meditation.
-I like Boho Beautiful videos on YouTube as I have mentioned before.
+I like Boho Beautiful videos on YouTube.